Kauffman Emerging Scholars Awards Inspire Young Researchers to Study Entrepreneurship

 (KANSAS CITY, Mo.)
 Jan.
-10, 2011 – The Ewing Marion Kauffman Foundation announced today the 2011 recipients of the Kauffman Emerging Scholars Program.
-This program recognizes the achievements of young scholars who are making significant contributions to research in entrepreneurship.
-The awards were presented Saturday, Jan.
-8, at the Allied Social Science Associations' annual meeting in Denver, Colo.
+5, 2015 – The Ewing Marion Kauffman Foundation announced today the recipient of the 2015 Ewing Marion Kauffman Prize Medal for Distinguished Research and the recipients of the 2015 Kauffman Dissertation Fellowship.
+The awards were presented Sunday, Jan.
+4, at the Allied Social Science Associations' annual meeting in Boston, Mass.

-The Kauffman Foundation funds a series of programs and initiatives designed to create a substantial body of research on entrepreneurship and innovation.
-The programs assist promising young scholars in their efforts to earn doctoral degrees, and encourage scholars to conduct research early in their careers and recognize ground-breaking research—all with a focus on entrepreneurship.
-The Foundation's Emerging Scholars Program supports and recognizes achievements at each career level of an academic professional.
-Following are the 2011 recipients of two Emerging Scholars Program awards:
+The Kauffman Foundation funds a series of programs and initiatives designed to create a substantial body of research on entrepreneurship.
+The Foundation's Emerging Scholars programs assist promising scholars in their efforts to earn doctoral degrees, encourage scholars to conduct research early in their careers and recognize ground-breaking research—all with a focus on entrepreneurship.
+These programs support and recognize achievements at each career level of an academic professional.
+Following are the recipients of this year's awards:

 Ewing Marion Kauffman Prize Medal for Distinguished Research in Entrepreneurship

 As a tribute to Ewing Marion Kauffman and his entrepreneurial work, the Kauffman Foundation established the Ewing Marion Kauffman Prize Medal for Distinguished Research in Entrepreneurship in 2005 to inspire young scholars to contribute new insight into the field of entrepreneurship.
-The Medal, which includes a $50,000 cash prize, is awarded every two years to one scholar under age 40 whose research has made a significant contribution to the literature in entrepreneurship.
+The Medal, which includes a $50,000 prize, is awarded annually to recognize scholars under the age of 40 whose research has made a significant contribution to entrepreneurship.
 More information on the Kauffman Prize Medal can be found at www.kauffman.org/kauffmanprize.

 Kauffman Dissertation Fellowship Program